megdollar/ScrappyOwl/README.md

 Installation:

-How to Play: The goal of this game is gain points by dodging incoming obstacles.
-Rhythmaclly press the space bar to control Scrappy’s wings and keep yourself out of harms way.
+How to Play: The goal of this game is to gain points by dodging incoming obstacles.
+Rhythmaclly press the space bar to control Scrappy’s height and keep yourself out of harms way.
+Scrappy Owl is an endless side scroller that continues until the player fails or quits the game.

 Difficulty Modes: Scrappy Owl has two difficulty modes - Easy mode and Hard mode.
 The main distinction between these modes is the number of obstacles and how fast they appear.